Government Advocacy for Brenham & Washington County Businesses

-In each local election, the Chamber asks questions to candidates for policy-making positions at the city and county level.
-The four candidates vying for Washington County Commissioners Court positions were sent this year's questionnaire, and their responses can be read by clicking on their names below:
+In each election, the Chamber asks questions to candidates for policy-making positions at the local level.
+The candidates vying for State Representative, Washington County Judge and Commissioners Court positions were sent this year's questionnaire, and their responses can be read by clicking on their names below:

 Marc S. Youg (R)